LSU Sixty Airs at 6 p.m. CT Sunday

 LSU Sixty is also streamed live each week on the official web site of LSU Athletics, www.LSUsports.net.

-Sunday’s show opens with highlights of the LSU-Georgia SEC Championship football game, featuring the calls of “The Voice of the Tigers,” Chris Blair.
+LSU gymnastics coach Jay Clark joins the show to discuss Gymnastics 101 and Fan Fest, the annual preseason event that will be held Monday night in the Maravich Center.

-The show continues as Franques visits with first-year volleyball coach Tonya Johnson, who led the Tigers on Friday to their first NCAA Tournament win since 2014.
+The show continues as Franques visits with LSU men’s golf coach Chuck Winstead, who previews the Tigers’ upcoming spring season.

-Dr. LaKeitha Poole, LSU’s Assistant Athletics Director for Sport Psychology and Counseling, joins the show to discuss the programs her staff offers to benefit Tiger student-athletes.
+Lori Williams, Deputy Athletics Director for Leadership and Strategy, appears on LSU Sixty to explain how LSU Athletics benefits its student-athletes by promoting diversity, equity and inclusion.

-LSU Sixty concludes with a look at the football bowl destination for the Tigers and other teams around the nation, and a preview of upcoming programming on the LSU Sports Radio Network.
+LSU Sixty concludes with a preview of upcoming programming on the LSU Sports Radio Network.